MHShetty/notifier_plugin/README.md

 A Notifier in itself is a very simple yet complex object.
 Simple because it declares just two data members and complex in terms of the different functionalities it provides, just by reusing those two data members (listener and an error-handler)

 There are literally a lot of stuff that a simple Notifier (polling for a certain number of times or over a fixed duration, attaching/detaching notifier(s), calling multiple notifiers in one go, ...) and ValNotifier (performing (forward/reverse/circular) animation, listening to a stream, ...) which is again a Notifier.
-If the basic classes don't support your needs then there is again an entire set of different Notifier classes you can opt from as per your needs.
+If the basic classes don't support your needs then there is again an entire set of different Notifier classes you can opt from as per your needs (that cover specific use cases)

 ## Introduction and Overview